b3n0y/ResolveDevDoc/docs/source/UI_elements_attrb.rst

 ..  note::

 	Before you can edit TabBar attributes, you need to create a TabBar element, then use the `UI Element function <UI_elements_func>`_ AddTab()

+	Also note that TabBar has `TabBar Property Array`_

 CurrentIndex
 ^^^^^^^^^^^^